Chinese iron ore futures rise on weak supply, demand recovery

 Stainless steel extends losses to track nickel plunge

-BEIJING, March 11 (Reuters) - Benchmark iron ore futures in China jumped more than 5% on Friday, rebounding from two sessions of losses, as tight supplies and demand recovery at mills shored up prices.
+BEIJING, March 11 (Reuters) - Benchmark iron ore futures in China rebounded on Friday, jumping more than 5% to log a second straight weekly gain on tight supplies and demand recovery at mills.

-Iron ore shipments from Australia and Brazil stood at 22.45 million tonnes last week, down 567,000 tonnes from a week earlier, data from Mysteel consultancy showed.
+Iron ore shipments from Australia and Brazil stood at 22.45 million tonnes last week, down 567,000 tonnes from the week before, data from Mysteel consultancy showed.

-Meanwhile, analysts noted that short-term demand for the steelmaking ingredient is picking up "obviously" recently.

 "Boosted by positive macro policy, downstream consumption is improving, while profits at long-process steel plants are decent.
 There's further restocking demand at mills in the later period," according to a note by SinoSteel Futures.

-The most-active iron ore futures on the Dalian Commodity Exchange DCIOcv1, for May delivery, jumped as much as 5.9% to 839 yuan ($132.66) a tonne in morning session.
-They were up 1.5% to 804 yuan per tonne as of 0330 GMT.
+The most-active iron ore futures on the Dalian Commodity Exchange DCIOcv1, for May delivery, jumped as much as 5.9% to 839 yuan ($132.66) a tonne in the morning session.
+They ended up 3.8% at 822 yuan a tonne, gaining 1.2% for the week.

 "Coke futures prices are relatively strong, underpinned by demand recovery expectation and costs," said SinoSteel Futures.